-Top Tip: Entry into the Tower of London is included for free in the London Pass.
+Top Tip: Entry into the Tower of London is included for free in both the London Pass and the London City Pass.

 The nearest Underground Station to the Tower of London is Tower Hill on the District and Circle Lines.
 Bus routes 15, 42, 78, 100, and RV1 will also bring you to the walls of the Tower.
 Those travelling on the Docklands Light Railway can get to the Tower via Tower Gateway Station.
 We recommend using this link to get directions to the Tower of London from anywhere in London.

 If you are planning a visit to the Tower of London, there are several other nearby attractions that you might consider visiting on the same day.

 - Tuesday – Saturday: 9:00 – 16:30 (last admission at 16:00)

 - Sunday and Monday: 10:00 – 16:30 (last admission at 16:00)